matteo-coni/SOA_Project/README.md

 * **security_inode_link_retprobe**: blocks link generation of a protected file or link generation of a file in a protected directory
 * **security_inode_symlink_retprobe**: blocks sym_link generation of a protected file
 * **security_inode_unlink_retprobe**: blocks the remove of a protected file hard link

+Each kretprobe is associated with a handler for handling the call.
+If the file is in the protected list, the value 0 is returned and the post_handler is executed, where the collect_info() function is called.
+In this function, the information to be written to the log file is collected and the handler for 'deferred work' is placed in the appropriate queue.